jaeone94/stable-browser/README.md

   </tr>
 </table>

-StableBrowser is an web browser application with integrated AI image generation capabilities.
+StableBrowser is a web browser application with integrated AI image generation capabilities.
 It combines traditional web browsing functionality with advanced features for AI-assisted image creation and manipulation.

 This app uses the API in [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to generate images.